ajai-cr7/ajai-cr7/README.md

-Hi there,:smiley:, most beautiful thing a human can do is learning !:green_heart:
+Hi there, :dart:	, most beautiful thing a human can do is learning !:green_heart: